fetchai/colearn/docs/about.md

 ## The voting protocol
 The core idea of collective learning is the voting protocol.
 One learner is selected to train and produce an updated version of the model parameters, and then the others vote on the proposed update.
+The driver implements the voting protocol - see the code below.

 ## The driver
 The driver implements the voting protocol, so it handles selecting a learner to train, sending the update out for voting, calculating the vote and accepting or declining the update.
-Here we have a very minimal driver that doesn't use networking on a blockchain.
+Here we have a very minimal driver that doesn't use networking or a blockchain.
 Eventually the driver will be a smart contract.
 This is the code that implements one round of voting:
 ```python
 def run_one_epoch(epoch_index: int, learners: Sequence[MachineLearningInterface],